These are Stephen Bamford's notes on the|

 Competition in those days coming from Shaun Magee (DB2), Ray Mayo & Tony Dodd (a shared DB2 with Ray driving circuits) & Jim Murray (2/4 Mk11 FHC)

 Then came the decision due to changes in the Club (AMOC) regulations that it would not be eligible to run in certain events with a 3 ltr engine, so the bottom half of Jack's road going DB2 was borrowed (actually a sales car - CA) along with the Carburettors & Inlet manifolds.
-The car was entered in this form for Oulton Park (finished a couple of days before - CA), the main idea being to get some racing experience with 2.6 ltr engines.
+The car was entered in this form for Oulton Park (finished a couple of days before by Chris Adams - CA), the main idea being to get some racing experience with 2.6 ltr engines.

 What followed was one of the best races & results ever reported in Motoring News.